 Cairo is crowded, hot, often dirty and not always safe.
 It's also a seductive city that encapsulates the heartbeat of Egypt, with thousands of years of history, endless culture and a teeming population that represents every walk of Egyptian life.
 Staying and exploring the city's sights for a few days is recommended - but even those that are planning to head straight to the Red Sea coast or to the country's ancient sights will likely spend at least one night in transit.

 To make your stay as enjoyable as possible, we've created a list of our favorite Cairo hotels, ranging from the most expensive to the most affordable.
 Regardless of price, each one has been chosen for its value, location, style and cleanliness.
 Because Cairo accommodation rates fluctuate considerably depending on the season, exact prices are not listed.
 When you're ready to book your trip, check with the hotel and/or your travel agent for the best rate.

 With views of the Citadel and the mighty Nile River, this Four Seasons hotel offers the last word in urban luxury.
-Enjoy dim sum whilst watching the feluccas ply the river; or cool off after a dusty day of sightseeing with a glass of wine by the hotel's indoor or outdoor pools.
+Enjoy dim sum whille watching the feluccas ply the river, or cool off after a dusty day of sightseeing with a glass of wine by the hotel's indoor or outdoor pools.
 Rooms are large, modern and well-appointed, while the staff are attentive and welcoming.
 There are countless shopping opportunities nearby - whether you prefer upscale malls or traditional souks.
-If you don't feel like navigating Cairo's frenetic streets in search of dinner, the hotel boasts no fewer than five restaurants.
+If you don't feel like navigating Cairo's frenetic streets in search of dinner, the hotel boasts no fewer than six restaurants and two lounges.